HJ959/weather-project/README.md

 #### Dew point will have a metallic effect on the audio the lower the dew point

 #### An array of notes in the G-flat pentatonic scale and an array of octaves are used with the max and min temperature for the first 4 days forecast, each temperature is wrapped to 5 using the modulo operator.

+#### Day 1 to 4 daytime feels like temperature controls how detuned the oscillators are